 Most motor homes and travel trailers (except very small trailers and pop-up campers) have three tanks as part of their water and waste systems:

-- provides water for washing dishes, showers and flushing the toilet.
-Some people use water from their fresh water tank for drinking, others prefer to buy bottled water.
+- Provides water for washing dishes, showers, and flushing the toilet.
+Some people use water from their fresh water tanks for drinking, others prefer to buy bottled water.
 The fresh water tank is filled using a clean hose, one reserved for use with drinking water, which is connected to safe drinking water from a city water system or a well.
-Generally, a white hose is used exclusively for this purpose, and is stored separately from other hoses so that it doesn’t become contaminated.
+Generally, a white hose is used exclusively for this purpose and is stored separately from other hoses so that it doesn’t become contaminated.

-- is used to collect used kitchen and bathwater and stores it until it can be dumped safely into a dump station or campground septic system.
+- Is used to collect used kitchen and bathwater and store it until it can be dumped safely into a dump station or campground septic system.

 Although it can be embarrassing to be the center of attention as you demonstrate your ignorance of how things work on your RV, you’ll usually find other RVers helpful and knowledgeable.
 Let them help you out when you need it.

 How to Know if Toilet Paper Is Safe for RV Holding Tanks

 Use the proper toilet paper for RV waste water tanks.
 Although it isn’t necessary to purchase expensive toilet paper in an RV supply store, it’s important to use toilet paper that will disintegrate easily in water.
 We use Scott’s Safe for Septic paper which can be purchased in discount stores.
 If you’re unsure about the safety of the toilet paper in your system, do this little test: fill a small jar with water and place a sheet of toilet paper in it.
 Cover the jar and shake it for a half minute.
 If the toilet paper disintegrates easily, it will be safe to use in your tank.